Constraints in MySQL

 This ensures:

-is unique and non-null.- Each order must belong to a valid user.
+user_idinusersis unique and non-null.- Each order must belong to a valid user.

 - Product prices cannot be zero or negative.